d20Tek/dicenotation/docs/SampleWebMvc.md

 # Sample: DiceRoller - Web MVC

-This sample code shows you how to incorporate the OnePlat.DiceNotation library into your own ASP.NET MVC web application.
-The sample was created using the VS WebApp - MVC 5 project teamplate, and then installing the OnePlat.DiceNotation.1.0.4 NuGet package.
+This sample code shows you how to incorporate the d20Tek.DiceNotation library into your own ASP.NET MVC web application.
+The sample was created using the VS WebApp - MVC 5 project teamplate, and then installing the d29Tek.DiceNotation NuGet package.

-The source code can be found in this repository ([/Samples/DiceRoller.Mvc](../Samples/DiceRoller.Mvc)), and it is pretty easy to digest.
-The bulk of the interesting code is in RollController.cs file.

 #### 1 - Dice Expression Input